Vahlaz/ScuffedPuolustus/README.md

 You must have jdk8, Scala 3.1.3 and Scala sbt installed

-Open a cmd in the project root run
+Open a cmd in the project root and run

 ```
 $ sbt